 p.a.p.a. stands for Parenting and Paternity Awareness program.
 This curriculum was originally developed by the Office of the Attorney General's Child Support Division and has been in use in Texas public schools since 1995, the year the first version was published.
 At its initiation, p.a.p.a. was reviewed and endorsed by the Texas PTA and all statewide teacher organizations.
 A new version was issued in 2003, and more than 2,000 Texas educators and community professionalswere trained in using the curriculum.
-The 2008 edition of the curriculum is being distributed to use in high school health classes beginning in fall, 2008.
+The 2014 edition of the curriculum is currently being distributed to use in high school health classes.

 The 80th Legislature passed HB 2176, which directs the State Board of Education to work with the OAG to develop a parenting and paternity awareness program that school districts must use in the high school health curriculum, effective the 2008-2009 school year.
 In collaboration with the Texas Education Agency and the SBOE, the OAG has committed resources to provide the p.a.p.a. curriculum, along with training, to all high school health teachers to ensure full compliance with the statute.

 The learning objectives of p.a.p.a. include: responsible parenting, a basic understanding of paternity and child support laws, skills for healthy relationships, financial implications of becoming a parent, impact of father involvement, benefits of stable family relationships on children, and relationship violence prevention.
 It should be noted that p.a.p.a. is not a sex education curriculum.